 “The organisations who take this as an opportunity to be more fair, equal, and more just – internally – will be the ones to make a difference.”

-Add to that the fears over COVID-19 and the outlook for the economy, it’s clear that many employees are being deeply affected by issues happening outside of the workplace.
+Add to that the fears over COVID-19 and the outlook for the economy, it’s clear that many of us are being deeply affected by issues happening outside of the workplace.

 “Right now our people are affected by the deep uncertainty of the future more than ever before,” said Arianna Huffington, CEO at Thrive Global.
 “This is going to affect how they work both in terms of their productivity and in terms of their relationship with their colleagues, which are now becoming even more paramount with all the latest emphasis on racial justice and diversity, inclusion, and belonging.”

-What steps can organisations take to foster DEI in the workplace?
+What steps can you take to foster DEI in the workplace?

-Broadly, fostering DEI in the workplace looks the same for each organisation: equal opportunities and fair representation for everyone.
-However, beneath the surface, there are nuances unique to each organisation; nuances that will determine how you can successfully promote DEI in your workplace.
+Broadly, fostering diversity, equity, and inclusion in the workplace looks the same for each organisation: equal opportunities and fair treatment for everyone.
+However when you dive deeper, there are nuances unique to each organisation that will determine how you can successfully promote DEI in your workplace.

-3. Set measurable targets – and hold yourself accountable.
+Step #3: Set measurable targets – and hold yourself accountable

 Ready to take it one step further?
 Follow in the footsteps of brands like Adidas and make a public commitment to hiring from underrepresented groups.